QuanPham247/THM-Hammer/README.md

 ![image](https://github.com/user-attachments/assets/0fec1920-dbf8-4e84-a47d-327c505b223d)

 Unfortunately, I get logged out after some time.
-I've tried other values but couldn't the session so I'll skip that for now.
+I've tried other values but couldn't keep the session so I'll skip that for now.

+<i>Note: After reviewing the code, I realized that the value of the 'persistentSession' header doesn't matter as long as it can be retrieved by the function GetCookie(), and its lifetime's only 20 seconds.
+See [Bonus](#Bonus). </i>

 <h3><b> Command execution authorization </b></h3>